 Tao spent much the late 90s training and fighting in Thailand and Australia, amassing a record of 12 wins from 19 bouts, as well as training and fighting in Macau and Hong Kong also where he used his background in Muay Thai to compete in Sanda, putting together an undefeated record of 11 wins from 11 fights.

 Lachlan is a first degree BJJ black belt.
-He is the 2014 Australian Jiu-Jitsu Grand Prix Champion, multiple time Pan Pacific and Victorian Jiu Jitsu Champion.
-He has represented Australia twice at ADCC, the most prestigious submission grappling competition in the world, represented Australia twice at Abu Dhabi Pro World Championships and competed at the Eddie Bravo Invitational where he submitted form ADCC Champion Rani Yahya.
+He is the 2017 IBJJF No-Gi World Championship Bronze Medallist, 2014 Australian Jiu-Jitsu Grand Prix Champion, multiple time Pan Pacific and Victorian Jiu Jitsu Champion.
+He has represented Australia twice at ADCC, the most prestigious submission grappling competition in the world, represented Australia three times at the World Pro Championships and competed at the Eddie Bravo Invitational where he submitted former ADCC Champion Rani Yahya.

 In 2014 he completed a clean sweep of the black belt division at Australia's most prestigious competition, the Pan Pacific Championships, winning 4 gold medals.
 In 2016 Lachlan was ranked as the number 12 lightweight BJJ competitor in the world.
 He is also the 2016 Australian Freestyle Wrestling Champion.